nicolastonon/EFTSimPheno/README.md

 ## Gridpack generation

-- [General instructions](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSConnect) to create an account and use the CMSConnect service.
+- First time : [General instructions](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookCMSConnect) to create an account and use the CMSConnect service.

-- Launch the gridpack production :
+- Log in to the service, setup the datacards properly, and launch the gridpack production :

 ```
+#Log in
+ssh -X USER@login.uscms.org

 #Renew proxy
 voms-proxy-init -voms cms -valid 192:00

 #Go to working area, e.g. :
 cd /local-scratch/$USER/genproductions/bin/MadGraph5_aMCatNLO/

+#Place all your datacards in a directory, with the same prefix

 #Generate your gridpacks, using the cmsConnect script:
 nohup ./submit_cmsconnect_gridpack_generation.sh [name of process card without '_proc_card.dat'] [folder containing cards relative to current location] > debugfile 2>&1 &